Dural arteriovenous fistula

 A discrete middle meningeal artery appears to reach the foramen spinosum but the artery above this is not clearly shown.

 No supply is identified from either the vertebrobasilar system or contralateral left carotid system.

-Conclusion: DSA confirms a complex dural arteriovenous fistula centred on the lateral wall of the right cavernous sinus-there is no history of nor angiographic evidence of drainage into the superior ophthalmic veins of the orbit or of the inferior petrosal vein.
+Conclusion: DSA confirms a complex dural arteriovenous fistula centered on the lateral wall of the right cavernous sinus-there is no history of nor angiographic evidence of drainage into the superior ophthalmic veins of the orbit or of the inferior petrosal vein.
 As there is a combination of either an isolated sinus or direct drainage into the vein, with reflux and cortical venous drainage together with varicosities, this represents a high cognard grade ( grade 4 ) fistula.
-Clinical features and MR confirm venous hypertension with haemorrhage into the mesial right temporal lobe, the explanation for the complex partial seizures.
+Clinical features and MR confirm venous hypertension with hemorrhage into the mesial right temporal lobe, the explanation for the complex partial seizures.